abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

   element.addEventListener(event, handler, [options]);
   ```

-  - options: An additional optional object with properties:
+  - `options`: An additional optional object with properties:

     - `once`: if true, then the listener is automatically removed after it triggers.
     - `capture`: the phase where to handle the event (Bubbling and capturing).
 For historical reasons, options can also be false/true, that’s the same as {capture: false/true}.